hunterirving/upblog/README.md

 # upblog
 what's upblog?
 <br><br>
-upblog is a work-in-progress static site builder written in Python.
+upblog is a static site builder written in Python.